Resolute desk: Kennedy administration

 When Jacqueline Kennedy discovered the desk, it was covered and obscured by green baize attached to it with Scotch Tape.
 The desk was being used to prop up camera equipment when films were shown in the Broadcast Room, and the baize was apparently there to protect it from the equipment.
 The discovery of the desk was announced in a White House press release titled "Discovery of the Table Desk from H.M.S.
 Resolute" on February 6, 1961, and led to a front-page article about the desk in the New York Times the next day.
 The article explained the choice to move the desk to the Oval Office as, "Feeling that the desk, with its connection with the sea, would perfectly complement the naval battle scenes and the model of the Constitution which she already had secured at her husband's suggestion, Mrs. Kennedy has given the desk to the president and it was placed in his office on Saturday, Feb.
 4."
 Kennedy also wanted the ornate desk to be the most visible of the desks used by her husband.
 President Kennedy was said to be "delighted" by the return of the desk to "a place of honor in the White House."
 It was moved into the Oval Office and, according to the Smithsonian Institution, the desk "gained national prominence when President Kennedy's son, John, was photographed crawling through its trap door."

-President Kennedy had a taping system installed in the Oval Office which was designed and installed by Robert Bouck, a Secret Service agent, in July 1962.
+Kennedy had a taping system installed in the Oval Office which was designed and installed by Robert Bouck, a Secret Service agent, in July 1962.
 A microphone was located in the kneehole of the Resolute desk, and a button was installed under the desk for Kennedy to turn it on and off at will.
 A second microphone was disguised on the coffee table in the same room.
 Kennedy was the first president to make extensive use of recording as a means to document meetings, selectively recording over 238 hours of conversation between recording systems in both the Oval Office and Cabinet Room.
 This system was unknown to most of Kennedy's top aides until it was revealed during the Watergate hearings in 1973.